University campus near Dayton, Ohio

 3 NSA Center of Academic Excellence designated schools

-Sinclair Community College, University of Cincinnati-Main Campus, Air Force Institute of Technology-Graduate School of Engineering & Management hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Sinclair Community College, University of Cincinnati-Main Campus, Air Force Institute of Technology-Graduate School of Engineering & Management hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community